nadershbib/todoAppAuth/README.md

 <h1>Overview</h1>

 <p>
    This full stack application mainly aims to let the users when they login with their Gmail account to add,read,update, and delete Todos tasks.
-MoreOver, everytime a todo task is    added it gets displayed with the actual date and time it has been created.
+Moreover, everytime a todo task is    added it gets displayed with the actual date and time it has been created.
 </p>